Banbhore

-Legacy and importance in Sindh

-On 23 April 2014, Sindh government announced to make a new division (consisting of Thatta, Badin and Sujawal) with the name Bhanbhore Division to highlight historical importance of the site.

 Location

 Bhanbhore is situated on the northern bank of Gharo creek, about 65 km east of Karachi in the Thatta District of Sindh, Pakistan.
 The city ruins are located on the N-5 National Highway between Dhabeji and Gharo.

 History

 The city of Bhanbhore dates from the 1st century BC to the 13th century AD.
 Archaeological records reveal remnants of three distinct periods on the site: Scytho-Parthian (1st century BC to 2nd century AD), Buddhist (2nd century AD to 8th century AD), and early Islamic (8th century AD to 13th century AD).
 The city was gradually deserted after the 13th century due to change in the course of the Indus.

 Some archaeologist and historians suggest that Bhanbhore is the historical city of Debal, which the Arab general Muhammad bin Qasim conquered in 711–712 after defeating Raja Dahir, the last Hindu ruler of Sindh.
 However, this identification has not yet been confirmed, though numerous research and excavation works have been carried out to link the two cities.
 Preliminary excavations in the area were first done by Ramesh Chandra Majumdar in 1928 and later by Leslie Alcock in 1951.
-Pakistani archaeologist Dr F.A.
-Khan conducted extensive studies and excavations in the site from 1958 to 1965.
+Pakistani archaeologist Dr F. A. Khan conducted extensive studies and excavations in the site from 1958 to 1965.
 In March 2012, the Culture Department of Government of Sindh organised the first International Conference on Bhanbhore, where different experts and archaeologists presented their research on the site.

 Bhanbhore may also have been known as Barbari or Barbaricon (Βαρβαρικόν) to the Greeks and through the centuries, but it has not yet been proven that these historical cities are the same.